Sign in to https://account.adobe.com/privacy.

 Adobe uses machine learning technologies in Creative Cloud and Document Cloud, such as content analysis and pattern recognition, to offer features and improve our products and services.
 For example, features such as Content-Aware Fill in Photoshop and facial recognition in Lightroom can be refined using machine learning.

-If you prefer that Adobe not analyze your files to improve the products and services that we provide to you, you can turn off machine learning at any time from your Adobe Account Management page.
+If you access Creative Cloud or Document Cloud via a personal Adobe ID and prefer that Adobe not analyze your files to improve the products and services that we provide to you, you can turn off machine learning at any time from your Adobe Account Management page.

 Machine learning is a term that describes how a computer analyzes data and then makes predictions or provides suggestions based on what it learns from that data.
 It is used to improve and deliver many of the products and services you interact with every day.